 About 100 Calories of Less

-Fructose is metabolised primarily in your liver and thus, has limited storage capabilities.
-Unlike glucose, which is found in grains for example, can be stored more in your muscle cells and thus, a lot more can be eaten before it’s converted to fat.
+Fructose is metabolized primarily in your liver and thus, has limited storage capabilities.
+Unlike glucose, which is found in grains, for example, can be stored more in your muscle cells, and thus, a lot more can be eaten before it’s converted to fat.

 So try to limit your fruit to about 100 calories daily or 25 grams.
 If you exercise, you can eat more.

-NOTE: this is especially important for anyone who has high blood sugar or A1C levels, you’re diabetic or you simply want to manage your blood sugar levels better.
+NOTE: this is especially important for anyone who has blood sugar problems, or simply wants to manage their blood sugar levels better.

 Fructose does affect these factors more and if this is something you’re concerned about.

 There are a lot of myths about the best time to eat fruit.
 Some say first thing in the morning … some say 30 minutes before a meal because it digests at a different rate than “regular” food … some say in the afternoon….
 And many cultures eat fruit at the end of the meal, like a desert.